harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-concepts/services-and-environments-overview.md

 ![](./static/services-and-environments-overview-15.png)

-You can also set default manifests, specifications, config files, and variables to use whenever Harness deploys a service to this Environment.
+You can also set default manifests, specifications, config files, and variables to use whenever Harness deploys a service to this environment.

 For example, a stage has a Kubernetes service with a manifest but whenever that service is deployed to the **QA** environment, the manifest in that environment's **Configuration** overwrites the namespace of with the manifest in the service with `QA`.